 When I was young I was taught about heaven, hell and even an “in-between” place labeled purgatory.
 I was raised in a world where we went to church every Sunday and, honestly, I didn’t question religion or spirituality until I was a mother myself.

-My thinking has changed (evolved, if you will) significantly since I was in my 20’s and 30’s.
-I do go to church, although my faith community doesn’t look the same as the one I belonged to for the first 40 years of my life.
-I do believe in God.
-I do believe in an after-life and I do believe I will again see the many spirits I love, who have gone before me.
-I have faith in the “other side”.
-However, I don’t usually call it heaven any more because “heaven”, for me, implies “up there”.
+My thinking has evolved significantly since I was in my 20’s and 30’s.
+I do go to “church”, although my faith community doesn’t look anything like the one I belonged to for the first 40 years of my life.
+I believe in God and in an afterlife where I will again see the many spirits I love, who have gone before me.
+I have faith in “the other side”.
+However, I don’t call it heaven any more because “heaven”, for me, implies “up there”.
 I think the spirit world is a lot closer than up past the clouds, and that brings me comfort and peace.

-When I talk about Peace in Your Home, it’s not just in the times when everything is going great.
-Those period in our lives are gifts, for sure, but for most people there are bumps on the road of life.
+When I talk about Peace in Your Home, it’s not just for when everything is going great.
+Those periods in our lives are gifts, for sure, but for most of us, there are plenty of bumps on the road of life.
 For some, those bumps are a lot bigger than for others.
 Maybe you had a disagreement with your teenager or your partner.
-Maybe you’re not feeling like you’re on top of your game or maybe you’re not even feeling like you’re IN the game.
+Maybe you’re not feeling like you’re on top of your game or maybe you’re not even feeling like you’re in the game.
 Maybe you’ve lost a job, or a friend or a great Mom.

 Life throws us a lot of curve balls (or growth opportunities depending on how you look at it).
 There aren’t too many things that we can just “magic away” like the fairy in one of my granddaughter’s books, but with patience and faith, maybe we can at least find peace, and that’s a really good place to start.